Configuring a Reader Account¶

 Because all users in the account automatically have the PUBLIC role, this enables any user in the account to use the warehouse and query the databases:

-GRANT USAGE ON VIRTUAL WAREHOUSE testing_vw TO ROLE PUBLIC; GRANT IMPORTED PRIVILEGES ON DATABASE shared_db1 TO ROLE PUBLIC; GRANT IMPORTED PRIVILEGES ON DATABASE shared_db2 TO ROLE PUBLIC;
+GRANT USAGE ON WAREHOUSE testing_vw TO ROLE PUBLIC; GRANT IMPORTED PRIVILEGES ON DATABASE shared_db1 TO ROLE PUBLIC; GRANT IMPORTED PRIVILEGES ON DATABASE shared_db2 TO ROLE PUBLIC;

 In addition, you could grant full privileges on the